Raising Young Prophets: Apostolic Responsibility, Ages, and Stages

 So what can be done?

 Joy is vital, but it is not the only facet of God’s character.
 God wants to bring even the chronologically youngest children to maturity by knowing the full range of his character and emotions.
 Ironically, very young kids will immediately relate to the extremes of God’s emotions.
-As humans, they may get upset over things that are different (ie, having to put on socks), but they do understand intense feeling.
+As humans, they may get upset over things that are different (ie, having to put on socks), but they do understand intense feelings.
 At each age, children’s developmental strengths equip them to understand a different aspect of the character and emotions of God

 When the Church disciples children to appreciate and adore the full range of God’s character, they will see his delegated authority rise on every generation.
 Maturity means understanding and receiving him on his terms, with his full range of character and emotions.
 Adults can help coach littles by helping them enter into encounters (seeing in the Spirit) and coaching them how to ride the current of their words (nabi prophesy).